-In addition to partnering to improve funding efforts for those in need in our community, Washtenaw County is working to consolidate the Office of Community Development and two other County departments - Employment Training & Community Services, and Economic Development & Energy in order to more effectively foster quality of life in our community.
-This consolidation recognized that that economic development, workforce development, and community development must be compatible and integrated components in a vibrant community, and should thus not be artificially separate.
+In addition to partnering to improve funding efforts for those in need in our community, Washtenaw County has consolidated the Office of Community Development and two other County departments - Employment Training & Community Services, and Economic Development & Energy in order to more effectively foster quality of life in our community.
+This new department is called the Washtenaw County Office of Economic and Community Development (OCED) and has been in operation as of January 1, 2012.

+This consolidation recognizes that that economic development, workforce development, and community development must be compatible and integrated components in a vibrant community, and should thus not be artificially separate.
 A more coherent, less fragmented approach to community, workforce, and economic development positions Washtenaw County government to effectively shape and foster quality of place.
 This comprehensive approach recognizes that employment, economic vitality, neighborhood preservation and enhancement, and equity and opportunity for all residents are inter-related, and must therefore be addressed holistically.